pustotnik/curriculum-vitae/src/alexander-magola.md

     Improved/developed the project core search engine solution based on Sphinx (C++ open source search engine).
-Carried out some sysadmin tasks for the project remote computer cluster with more than 100 servers (CentOS) using bash/ssh and own perl scripts.
+Carried out some sysadmin tasks for the project remote computer cluster with more than 100 servers (CentOS) using bash/ssh and my own perl scripts.
 Improved the project architecture.
     (C++, Perl, MySQL, memcached, Sphinx, bash/ssh)
     This project was one of ambitious projects of the